milan-daus/Fuzzy-Composite-Programming-approach/README.md

 # Fuzzy-Composite-Programming-approach
-In this repository you'll find an Microsoft Excel sheet containing the matematical approach of FCP used in the study "Conceptualising managerial implications from and for water reservoirs by using Fuzzy Composite Programming in a questionnaire"
+In this repository you'll find a spread sheet containing the matematical approach of FCP used in the study